 Want this checked against your specific situation?

-The Averdieck amended return locked in a £119,000 refund; the FTT decision required that figure to be repaid.
-The cost-of-failure profile in mixed-use claims is therefore approximately symmetrical with the saving sought: a £3 million purchase with a contemplated £118,500 saving has a £118,500 exposure on failure.
-Plus the secondary costs:
+The Averdieck amended return locked in a £119,000 refund, and the FTT decision required that figure to be repaid.
+The risk in a mixed-use claim is therefore roughly symmetrical with the prize: on a £3 million purchase a contemplated £118,500 saving comes with a £118,500 exposure if the claim is refused.
+On top of the clawback sit the secondary costs:

-The contingent-fee model offered by SDLT-refund firms typically captures a percentage of the refund (often 25% to 35%) and shifts none of the downside to the firm.
-The taxpayer is on the hook for the clawback, the enquiry costs, the penalty exposure, and the interest.
-Pre-claim independent advice from a chartered accountant or specialist solicitor (not the refund firm) is sensible before any contingent-fee instruction is signed.
+The contingent-fee model SDLT-refund firms use typically takes a percentage of the refund (often 25% to 35%) and shifts none of the downside back to the firm.
+You are the one on the hook for the clawback, the enquiry costs, the penalty exposure and the interest.
+Getting independent advice from a chartered accountant or specialist solicitor (not the refund firm) before you sign any contingent-fee instruction is the sensible step.

 What about wayleaves, easements, and other encumbrances?